foliojs/pdfkit/docs/forms.md

 - `defaultValue` [_number|string_] - The default value to which the field reverts if a reset-form action is executed.

-Some Widget Annotations have a `color` option that can be specified.
+Some form annotations have `color` options.
 You can use an array of RGB values, a hex color, or a named CSS color value for that option.

 - `backgroundColor` - field background color
 - `borderColor` - field border color